-However, in order for you to understand the police job and culture you will have to take a short tour with me.
+However, in order for you to understand the police job and culture, you will have to take a short tour with me.
 I want you to listen to what I have to say with no distractions and place yourself in their shoes for a few minutes.
 I want you to imagine that you are the cop and you wear the badge.
-But you also wear the twenty pound duty equipment belt around your waist that consist of a gun, holster, handcuffs, mace, baton, taser and radio.
+But you also wear the twenty-pound duty equipment belt around your waist that consists of a gun, holster, handcuffs, mace, baton, taser, and radio.

 Reporting For Duty

-Your alarm goes off at 5:00am and you are reporting to work on the day shift.
+Your alarm goes off at 5:00 am and you are reporting to work on the day shift.
 You get out of bed and watch television to catch a glimpse of the morning news to educate yourself on the crimes that occurred while you were sleeping.
-Afterwards, you shower and put on your police uniform.
+Afterward, you shower and put on your police uniform.

 Now calmly walk over and kiss your wife who is sound asleep and pray that you will return alive at the end of the day.
-Afterwards, walk into the kids bedroom where they are sleeping peacefully.
+Afterward, walk into the kid’s bedroom where they are sleeping peacefully.
 Can you imagine not seeing your kids again?
-No you can’t, so you make a silent routine promise to yourself that you will see them later even though it’s not a 100% guarantee.
+No, you can’t, so you make a silent routine promise to yourself that you will see them later even though it’s not a 100% guarantee.